-In 1962, Warren Buffett began purchasing shares of Berkshire Hathaway – a textile manufacturing company that was liquidating mills.
-In 1965, after feeling slighted by management, Buffett acquired control.
-In 1967, Berkshire diversified purchased an insurance company and began using its float to fund investments.
-In 1970, Buffett became the Chairman and CEO of Berkshire.
-Through acquisitions and investments, Berkshire would see it’s share price rise from $8 in 1962 to $276,800 in 2017 (20% annualized).
+In 1962, Warren Buffett began purchasing shares of Berkshire Hathaway – a textile manufacturing company in the process of downsizing.
+In 1965, after feeling slighted by management, Buffett acquired control of Berkshire.
+In 1967, Berkshire purchased an insurance company and began using its float to fund investments.
+Through acquisitions and investments, Berkshire’s share prices would appreciate from $8 in 1962 to $276,800 in 2017 (20% annualized).

 This post begins my series on Berkshire Hathaway.
 The goal is to gain some insight into one of the most successful companies in modern history.
 We will be looking at Warren Buffett’s shareholder letters which can be found here.

 In 1977, the S&P 500 returned -6.98%.

 The Cold War and Energy Crisis continued throughout the year.
 In January, Jimmy Carter became President of the United States and Apple was incorporated.
 In April, optical fiber was used for the first time to carry live telephone calls.
 In May, Star Wars was released and quickly became the highest-grossing film of its time.
 In June, Oracle was incorporated.
 In August, Elvis Presley died at the age of 42.
 In September, The Voyager program launched seeking of exploring our outer solar system.
 In November, Havey Milk was elected City Supervisor of San Francisco, becoming the first openly gay elected official in a major U.S. city.

 Return on Equity

 Buffett begins the letter by making sure he and his investors are on the same page when it comes to what he is being graded on: